rmsk2/F256_Mandelbrot/README.md

 You will need the `64tass` macro assembler in your path in order to build the software.
 I use Ubuntu 22.04 on my development machine and I have not tested this software on any other operating system.
 The `64tass` version available in the Ubuntu repos works for this project.

+At the moment you can not change the section of the Mandelbrot set that is visualized.
+This may be added in the future.